ajcr/ajcr.github.io/_posts/2022-7-16-figurine-figuring.md

 For day two, we have a ratio of exactly $0.5$.
 From there, it increases until day nine, before slowly decreasing.

 - Does the sequence continue to decrease monotonically?
-- Does the sequence coverge?
+- Does the sequence converge?
 Does it converge to $0.5$, or something else?

-Unfortuately, I can't work out the answers to these questions, or even calculate values (accurately) for days much further than 60 (multiplying polynomials with huge rational coefficients gets expensive, however much you try optimise the approach).
+Unfortunately, I can't work out the answers to these questions, or even calculate values (accurately) for days much further than 60 (multiplying polynomials with huge rational coefficients gets expensive, however much you try optimise the approach).

 ## Final thoughts